OpenConext/Stepup-saml-bundle/README.md

 The `service_provider_repository` is a repository of service providers for which you offer IdP services.
 The service configured _must_ implement the `Surfnet\SamlBundle\Entity\ServiceProviderRepository` interface.

+Static remote service providers can be configured in `remote.service_providers`.
+Keep in mind that you need to assign `surfnet_saml.remote.service_providers` as `service_provider_repository`.

 ## Example Usage